kristhiantiu/restapi-keyvalue/README.md

 * [Expressjs] - a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+* [MongoDBv3.x] - Move at the Speed of your Data - introduces innovations that make you more productive with less code and operations, whether it’s rapidly delivering cutting-edge applications to market, ensuring an exceptional experience on a global scale, or unlocking the intelligence you need for your next move.

 ### How do I install and run it for the first time in development? (w/out docker) ###
 Please do the following sequentially: